a player for the players.

 Loop any part.

 Drag a bracket across any part of the song.
-Loops snap to bars, so when it repeats the beat keeps going — no awkward jump backs.
+Loops snap to bars, so when it repeats the beat keeps going.
+No awkward jump backs.

 Split into stems.